Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 16 Mei 2026 20.53.02 UTC
+- WIB: Sabtu, 16 Mei 2026 22.08.33 UTC
-- WITA: Sabtu, 16 Mei 2026 21.53.02 UTC
+- WITA: Sabtu, 16 Mei 2026 23.08.33 UTC
-- WIT: Sabtu, 16 Mei 2026 22.53.02 UTC
+- WIT: Minggu, 17 Mei 2026 00.08.33 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: technology
+Kategori: motivational